 What can we do about this?
 One approach is to create a mind map containing two pictures side by side: one of them a mind map of endless detail, and the other representing the context of the issue and important relationships within it.
 This helps you to think about a situation as a whole as well as analyze all the parts.

 The Mindomo template map for managing a problem is an example of this approach.
 On the left of the diagram (favored by your right hemisphere), we have a graphic of the relationships at play in a problematic situation.
-On the right-hand side (favored by your left hemisphere) we have all the detail in a nicely organized tree.
+On the right-hand side (favored by your left hemisphere), we have all the details in a nicely organized tree.
+You can find more mind map templates in the Mindomo library.

 2. Your map is not as obvious as you think it is